Payger/woocommerce-gateway/README.md

 There are already some plugins to reduce stock upon cancellation.

 The buyer will need to select the products again and go to cart and checkout page.
-== Screenshots ==

-1. Payger API Keys Tab
-2. API Key successfully created.
-Username is you API Key and Password is your API secret.
-3. Payger payment gateway settings tab under WooCommerce Settings.
-4. Checkout page select currency.
-5. Checkout page currency rate information for the selected crypto currency.
-6. Popup with address to pay and payment information.
-7. Popup when payment gets expired and order canceled.